jrcichra/jrcichra.dev/content/about.md

 aliases = ["about-us","about-hugo","contact"]
 +++

-I'm a Systems Engineer at Cloudflare who loves writing software and building solutions with new technologies.
+I'm a Systems Engineer at NVIDIA who loves writing software and building solutions with new technologies.

 ## Skills